 The percentage of employees that decide whether to stay or leave a company within the first 6 months is a staggering 90%.
 For this reason, it’s necessary that from the first moment the employee accepts the employment offer, the company treats them well so that they can form a good impression of the company as a whole.

 If you still don’t have clear what is onboarding and are confused about the differences between onboarding vs orientation, it’s time to brush up on the ins and outs of onboarding.
 As a human resources manager, it’s your duty to take responsibility for onboarding and be well versed in the process!

-It’s in your best interest to learn as much around the topic of onboarding as you can.
+It’s in your best interest to learn as much about the topic of onboarding as you can.
 For this reason, we’ve created this comprehensive guide for you.
-We cover everything from the basics on what is onboarding, to the benefits, objectives, and finally how to design a plan including which tools are best to incorporate when onboarding new employees.
+We cover everything from the basics of what is onboarding, to the benefits, objectives, and finally how to design a plan including which tools are best to incorporate when onboarding new employees.